-As of April 30, 2022.
+As of October 31, 2022.
 Data sourced from the IMF.
 Dashed lines represent forecasts by the IMF.

-Dividend/Income Return: The return from dividends has historically been the most stable component of equity returns, though the last few years have experienced some volatility as a result of dramatic price swings in global equity markets.
+Dividend/Income Return: The return from dividends has historically been the most stable component of equity returns, although the last few years have experienced some volatility as a result of dramatic price swings in global equity markets.
 As global equity market prices bottomed in early March 2009, the dividend yield of the MSCI ACWI Index peaked at 4.3%.
-As of June 2022, the dividend yield was 2.3%.
+As of December 2022, the dividend yield was 2.3%.

 Angeles' US, international, and EM dividend yield assumptions remain unchanged from January 2022 at 1.75%, 2.75%, and 2.5%, respectively.
 As such, our global dividend yield assumption also remains unchanged at 2.1%, which is below the rolling 10-year average of 2.4% and the long-term average of 2.9% (Figure 10).
+Dividend yields both home and abroad moved up in 2022 as prices fell.